-Ms. Nepinak is citizen of Minegoziibe Anishinabe Nation, an experienced lawyer and advisor currently serving as Associate Vice President, Indigenous Engagement, University of Winnipeg, Senior Advisor, Canadian Museum for Human Rights, and Advisor, Indigenous Relations SciMar.
-Ms. Nepinak was the former Executive Director, Treaty Relations Commission of Manitoba.
-Fluent in Ojibwe and a strong and passionate leader firmly rooted in the Indigenous community her work is founded in the belief of a balanced approach and focused on ensuring that Indigenous ways of knowing and being are recognized and incorporated.
-Ms. Nepinak has extensive governance and management experience, having served with various boards and groups including the Assembly of Manitoba Chiefs Elders Council, Canadian Museum for Human Rights, Indigenous Advisory Council, Rossbrook House, the Helen Betty Osborne Memorial Foundation, The University of Winnipeg Board of Regents, and Manitoba Hydro.
-She has over 25 years of political, government and business experience and is skilled at initiating collaborative processes that involve numerous cross-sector partners and stakeholders.
-Ms. Nepinak received a Bachelor of Arts in Sociology (1997), a Law degree at the University of Manitoba and Osgoode Hall Law School at York University (2000) and is a practicing member of the Manitoba Law Society and is currently in the process of completing a Master of Arts in Indigenous Governance.
-She has also received her designation with the Institute of Corporate Directors at Rotman School of Management.
+Ms. Nepinak is an experienced advisor and lawyer and is the Associate Vice-President, Indigenous Engagement at The University of Winnipeg.
+She is a citizen of Minegozhiibe Anishinabe (Pine Creek First Nation) and is fluent in Ojibwe.
+She has held leadership roles at the Canadian Museum for Human Rights, the Treaty Relations Commission of Manitoba, and with various First Nation governments, as well as with the governments of Canada and Manitoba.
+A passionate leader firmly rooted in the Indigenous community her efforts are founded in a balanced approach focused on ensuring that Indigenous ways of knowing and being are recognized and incorporated.
+Ms. Nepinak has over 25 years of political, government and business experience and is skilled at initiating collaborative processes that involve numerous cross-sector partners and stakeholders.
+With extensive governance experience, Ms. Nepinak has served on various boards including the Assembly of Manitoba Chiefs, the Treaty Legacy Foundation, Rossbrook House, the Helen Betty Osborne Memorial Foundation, The University of Winnipeg Board of Regents, the Canadian Education Coalition, and Manitoba Hydro.
+Ms. Nepinak received a Bachelor of Arts in Sociology (1997), completed her Law degree at the University of Manitoba and Osgoode Hall Law School at York University (2000), and received her designation with the Institute of Corporate Directors at Rotman School of Management (2018).
+She is currently pursuing a Master of Arts in Indigenous Governance and is also a practising member of The Law Society of Manitoba.